jibarix/seasonal_regression_tool/pipeline_options.md

 **Example**: `--use-pca` (flag to enable)

-**Technical details**: PCA finds the directions (principal components) that maximize the variance in the feature space.
-The implementation automatically standardizes the data before applying PCA to ensure all features contribute equally regardless of their scale.
+**Technical details**: Before applying PCA, the pipeline automatically filters out highly correlated features (correlation > 0.95) to avoid multicollinearity issues.
+The implementation standardizes the data before applying PCA to ensure all features contribute equally regardless of their scale.
+The PCA process includes a sophisticated analysis of component loadings, which traces each principal component back to the original features to maintain interpretability.
+If feature selection after PCA yields insufficient features, the pipeline includes fallback mechanisms to ensure a viable model can still be trained.

 ### `--pca-variance`
 Defines the proportion of variance that should be preserved when selecting principal components.
 Higher values retain more information but use more components.